NYU Cyber Fellows

 - National, global and local NYC partners from industries such as finance, government, media, and technology

-Below is the sample curriculum for this lockstep program.* As a student you will be enrolled every Fall, Spring and Summer semester ensuring that you complete your degree within two and half years.
-Students must follow the part-time online curriculum structure in the order outlined for this scholarship program.
+As a student you will be enrolled every Fall, Spring and Summer semester, ensuring that you complete your degree in 2-3 years.

 - 3 Credits Information, Security and Privacy CS-GY6813